wp-plugins/editorial-calendar/readme.txt

 = What is an editorial calendar? =

 An editorial calendar is simply a plan for your blog.
 It is thinking ahead about what you're going to write.
-There's a detailed explanation of editorial calendars at <a href="http://www.copyblogger.com/editorial-calendar/">The Easy-to-Use Tool that Helps You Build a Breakthrough Blog</a>.
+There's a detailed explanation of editorial calendars at <a href="http://www.copyblogger.com/editorial-calendar/">The Easy-to-Use Tool that Helps You Build a Breakthrough Blog</a> from <a href="http://www.copyblogger.com/">Copyblogger</a>.

 = What are other people saying about the calendar? =